Director: Burt Gillett

 For contemporary audiences, the film may seem rather silly and a bit old fashioned, but its storytelling is very economical.
-It contains some original visual gags (flowers brushing their teeth, a pine portrayed as a hen) and fine drama, when the wood is set on fire.
-The colors are not only used as a novelty, but add to the drama, as do musical quotes from Schubert’s “Erlkönig” and Gioacchino Rossini’s overture to William Tell.
+It contains some original visual gags (flowers brushing their teeth, a pine portrayed as a hen) and fine drama, when the rejected mean old trees sets the wood on fire.
+The colors are not only used as a novelty, but add to the drama, as do musical quotes from Franz Schubert’s “Erlkönig” and Gioacchino Rossini’s overture to William Tell.

 Technicolor was a great advancement for the Silly Symphony series.
 The colors created way more atmosphere and allowed for more complex designs.
 Because of color, the Silly Symphonies would propel animated art forward like they never did before, making Walt Disney the undisputed leader in the field.

-This leadership was greatly aided by the exclusive contract Disney concluded with Technicolor, giving him the exclusive rights to use the new technique for animated films for three years.
-So, when other studios had to stick to black and white, or were obliged to use far less convincing two-color techniques, Walt Disney made the most beautiful and literally most colorful cartoons of the thirties.
+This leadership was greatly aided by the exclusive contract Disney concluded with the Technicolor company, giving him the exclusive rights to use the new technique for animated films for three years.
+So, when other studios had to stick to black and white, or were obliged to use far less convincing two-color techniques, Walt Disney made the most beautiful and literally most colorful cartoons of the 1930s.